 Updated July 6 

-The Main Street Lending Program is designed to make it less risky and more economical for banks to lend to small- to medium-sized businesses (minimum loan size is $500K).
+- The Main Street Lending Program is designed to make it less risky and more economical for banks to lend to small- to medium-sized businesses (minimum loan size is $250K).
 Loan sizes are tied to EBITDA on a sliding scale based on existing debt.
-The program has yet to launch and will be administered directly by banks.
+The program is due to launch in June and will be administered directly by banks.
 Companies who think they may qualify should contact their lender so as to be apprised as programs and applications become available.

 See below for more information and advice on application, forgiveness and other related issues

 New York Forward Loan Fund (NYFLF) will offer loans to small businesses, nonprofits and small landlords as they reopen after the COVID-19 PAUSE.
 Organizations with 20 or fewer full-time equivalent (FTE) employees that have not received PPP or EIDL loans for COVID-19 are eligible.
 The program will offer 5-year loans at 3% interest for businesses, 2% for nonprofits; loans are interest-only for the first year.

 New York’s Shared Work Program lets companies keep trained staff and avoid layoffs.
 Employees can receive partial Unemployment Insurance benefits while working reduced hours.
 Full-time, part-time and seasonal employees are eligible.
 Companies can apply online through the NY Department of Labor.

 The IRS has several programs in place to allow businesses to delay tax payments and thus conserve cash.

 The tax filing date has been delayed until July 15.
 Businesses owing taxes can delay payment until that date without incurring interest or penalties; businesses anticipating refunds can file sooner, as returns and refunds are being processed in the interim period